dendronhq/dendron-site/vault/dendron.md

 # Join Us

-To stay up to date on Dendron developments and all things knowledge management, you can follow us at [@dendronhq](https://twitter.com/dendronhq) or join us on [discord](https://discord.gg/6j85zNX) (or even do both)!
+To stay up to date on Dendron developments and all things knowledge management, you can follow us at [@dendronhq](https://twitter.com/dendronhq) or join us on [discord](https://discord.gg/6j85zNX)!

 # Motivation